lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 5. Repeat 2 Through 4 as Needed
 6. End Render Pass

-Different command buffer pools allow muti cpu command buffer recording, thus you could allocate a thread for each core on the CPU, and split rendering tasks across each core.
+Different command buffer pools allow multiple threads performing generating command buffers, thus you could allocate a thread for each core on the CPU, and split rendering tasks across each core.
 This could be used to distribute rendering individual objects, differed rendering passes, physics calculations with compute buffers, etc.

 ```cpp
 auto renderArea = vk::Rect2D(vk::Offset2D(), vk::Extent2D(width, height));